mrcodetastic/MBI5153-DMG1075-MatrixPanel-DMA/README.md

 Uses PWM based chip that takes 16 bits sent serially for every pixel in the relevant colour chain.

-There are 12 channels, as the panel is broken into 4 x RGB sections for each 1/4 of the panel (20 pixel in height each, for a total of 80px).
+There are 12 channels, as the panel is broken into 4 x RGB sections for each 1/4 of the panel (20 pixel in height each, for a total of 80px of which only 78 physical pixel actually exist).

+The code compensates for the 2 'ghost' pixels.

 Sketch default pin mapping is as follows: